The History of Hayward Area Memorial Hospital

 The old Hayward Nursing Home housed 76 residents in a large, two story building for over 40 years.
 During that time, the delivery of care had been based on a hospital model where daily living activities centered upon medical needs.
 The rooms were small and there were two residents per room.
 Meals and other activities were delivered on a schedule.

 It was time to change to a model that respected everyone’s privacy and individual needs.
-Private rooms and baths, larger living spaces and access to landscaped courtyards and the amenities of the facility were all included in the new Care Center that opened on May 17th of 2011.
+Private rooms and baths, larger living spaces and access to landscaped courtyards and the amenities of the facility were all included in the new Care Center that opened on May 17, 2011.